micro-FPGA/CRUVI/tools/LiteX/README.md

         return ("riscv-none-embed", "riscv-none-embed")

-* make sure the riscv toolchanin is also on the path
+* make sure the riscv toolchain riscv-none-embed is also on the path
 * build your LiteX SoC as usual